Article

 Can the Steelers make the Ravens’ offense as inefficient as the Commanders’?

 Against the Steelers, the Commanders went three-and-out on five of 12 drives.
 They managed just 242 yards of offense, rushing for 60, averaging just 4.1 yards per play.
-While they went 3-for-3 in the red zone, they only converted on 36 percent of their third downs.
+While they went three-for-three in the red zone, they only converted on 36 percent of their third downs.
 And they failed on their lone fourth-down attempt after making every other one this season.
 The Steelers made them punt six times and controlled the ball for a stunning 36 minutes.
 Looking at these numbers, it’s almost hard to believe the Commanders managed 27 points.

 In order to win this game, the Steelers need to make this efficient Ravens offense look like the Commanders.
 The good news is that, like the Commanders, the Ravens don’t have a good defense this year.
 The fact that they are at .700 while allowing over 25 points per game is nearly unheard of.
-It’s only happened, like, twice before in the past 60-plus years.
+It’s only happened like twice before in the past 60-plus years.
 The Steelers will undoubtedly have to put up points to beat the Ravens.
 But like with the Commanders, if they can control their efficiency and take them out of their game, that seems to be the key.
 Good luck slowing down Derrick Henry, though, who is making GMs around the league look stupid.

 The Steelers’ 2024 season is underway, following another disappointing year ending in a first-round playoff loss.
 They have had a long offseason since the Buffalo Bills stamped them out of their misery back in January.
 There are positive signs, but things could jump off the rails any moment.